 Sebastian Vettel saw off Daniel Ricciardo to win his fourth Singapore Grand Prix in five years.
 Max Verstappen had a pretty good race, too.
 After stalling his Toro Rosso at the start, he dropped a lap behind, unlapped himself and then, with the help of a safety car, went on to finish eighth, ahead of teammate Carlos Sainz – though he did ignore some team orders in the process.

 Horace Gould (born 1921) started 14 races in the 1950s, most of which driving a Maserati 250F.
 His best result was a fifth place, at the British GP in 1956.

 Juan Pablo Montoya (born 1975) was a breath of fresh air when he joined Williams in 2001.
-He set the tone of his career in just his third race when he barged his way past Michael Schumacher and was looking set to win - until he lapped Jos Verstappen, who promptly crashed into him.
+He set the tone for his career in just his third race when he barged his way past Michael Schumacher to take the lead and was looking set to win – until he lapped Jos Verstappen, who promptly crashed into him.